5 Working with Data

 .

-For instance, we can select the numeric variables in the wide Therapy
+For instance, we can select only the factors from the beispieldaten

 Variables can be renamed using rename()